 An air-to-water heat pump typically costs between £8,000 and £18,000 for a typical detached dwelling.
 The costs vary depending on the size of the property, the size of the heat pump, the complexity of the system and whether you choose simple or advanced controls (for example a weather-compensated thermostat).
 You may also need to allow for the cost of upgrading your radiators or installing under floor heating because air sourced heat pumps tend to run at a lower temperature than typical domestic heating systems.
 This can cost several thousand pounds.

-However Daikin now have a high temperature heat pump which can achieve 70 degrees flow line temperatures which removes the requirement to upgrade radiators.
-Both high and low temperature heat pumps also have the advantage of providing cooling via a reversible indoor unit (Hydro-box) which can be used to direct cooled water to heat pump convectors or fan coil units.
+Both high and low temperature heat pumps also have the advantage of providing cooling via a reversible indoor unit (Hydro-box) which can be used to direct cooled water to heat pump convectors or fan coil units which is something you may well appreciate in ten years time.

 Ground source heat pumps are up to 400% efficient and can provide low cost, low carbon, heating and hot water and can be used with under floor heating systems.
 Ground source heat pumps are generally more expensive due to the complexity of the installation.